Use the following checklist to review all policies and requirements needed to prepare your app for review from the Google Photos team.

 Use of Google Photos APIs is governed by the Google API Services User Data Policy.
 Read this policy closely before requesting user data.
 In addition to the Google Photos User Content and Conduct Policy, your application and its users must also comply with other requirements in this document.

-- Do not use Google Photos APIs to store or serve media such as photos or videos that aren't of a personal nature.
+- Do not use Google Photos APIs to store or serve media such as photos or videos that are not of a personal nature.
 For storing internal enterprise data or hosting website media, consider using Google Cloud Storage instead.

-Always ask permission
+AUP-3: Always ask permission

 Data migration tools that help users copy their media between services are only permitted if the transfer is done with the user's explicit permission and no data is stored or analyzed by any intermediary service.
 In all other cases, bulk processing of media is not permitted.

-Minimize data access and storage
+AUP-4: Minimize data access and storage

 You must not cache or copy user data without the content owner's permission.
 If you need to copy or cache media for performance reasons, including thumbnails, you must only do so temporarily and for no longer than 60 minutes.